 Another argument ensued.
-Realizing that the elements of the comedy were implied in the scene, Dexter several times began to smile but each time slew the smile before it reached maturity.
-He could not resist the monstrous con, viction that the little girl was justified in beating the nurse.
+Realizing the elements of the comedy were implied in the scene, Dexter several times began to smile but each time slew the smile before it reached maturity.
+He could not resist the monstrous conviction that the little girl was justified in beating the nurse.

-The situation was resolved bythefortuitous appearance of the caddymaster who was appealed to immediately by the nurse.
+The situation was resolved by the fortuitous appearance of the caddie master who was appealed to immediately by the nurse.

-“Miss Jones is to.have a little caddy and this one says he can’t go.”
+"Miss Jones is to have a little caddie and this one says he can’t go.”

-“Well, he’s here now.”
-Miss Jones smiled cheerfully at the caddy-master.
+"Well, he’s here now.”
+Miss Jones smiled cheerfully at the caddie master.
 Then she dropped her bag and set off at a haughty mince toward the first tee.

-“Well?”
-The caddymaster turned to Dexter, “What you standing there like a dummy for?
-Go pick up the young lady’s
+"Well?”
+The caddie master turned to Dexter, "What you standing there like a dummy for?
+Go pick up the young lady’s clubs.”

 "I think I’ll quit.”